Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 I. General Considerations

 It is appropriate to begin by acknowledging that we are as yet far from achieving a unified expert consensus on what exactly constitutes an optimally healthy diet.
-This Briefing represents my best effort to convey the story that the medical and scientific research data have been telling us over the last two to three decades.
+This Briefing represents my best effort to convey the story that the medical and scientific research have been telling us over the last two to three decades.
 We’ll begin with the big picture, and then gradually drill down to the details.

 II.
 The Big Picture Concept of a Healthy Diet

-In the last hundred or so years (the blink of an eye in evolutionary time) what and how we eat has migrated quite far from the HD, and part of the story that the research has been telling us is that we are now paying a steep price for that in terms of our health.
+In the last hundred or so years (the blink of an eye in evolutionary time), what and how we eat has migrated quite far from the EHD, and part of the story that the research has been telling is that we are now paying a steep price for that in terms of our health.
 Simply speaking, we are not evolutionarily adapted to the standard American diet (SAD) of today which is dominated by processed foods that are low in fiber, high in sugar and easily digestible starches, and loaded with additives, preservatives, and flavor-enhancing chemicals.

-And many of these same (well-educated and well-intentioned) healthcare providers view fasting as a kind of extremist–even dangerous–practice despite an enormous amount of evidence showing that regularly going at least 24 hours without calories is one of the most powerful tools at our disposal for promoting good health and longevity.
-The world of medicine is like a big ship that turns very slowly.
-It can take years or even decades for official recommendations to change in a foundational sense.
+And many of these same well-educated and well-intentioned healthcare providers view fasting as a kind of extremist – even dangerous – practice despite enormous evidence showing that regularly going at least 24 hours without calories is one of the most powerful tools at our disposal for promoting good health and longevity.

 I look at the way we eat today as a kind of mass experiment that would never have received approval from any responsible investigational review board: What will happen if we suddenly remove a population from a diet and pattern of eating to which their bodies have become extremely well adapted over millions of years of evolutionary history and start feeding them instead (four to six times a day) a diet dominated by hyper-delicious and addicting processed foods laden with preservatives, stabilizers, and flavor-enhancing chemicals to which their bodies have had little or no evolutionary exposure?
 The data that have emerged from this ‘experiment’ over the last few decades is not good news for the more than two hundred million Americans unwittingly enrolled in the study…